Nictiz/eu-nl-compared/maps/xtehr2zibs2024/Procedure-comments.md

 ### Comments

 In the information model Zib Procedure, a reference is made to zib MedicalDevice.
 The product, the placing of which in or on the body is the purpose of the procedure, for example placing an implant.
 The cardinality of MedicalDevice is 0..*.
+See tab medicaldevice comments for further explanation and comparison.
 ## EHDSProcedure.focalDevice

 ### Table